Bayesian inference on Cox regression models using catalytic prior distributions: Theoretical properties

-The norm-recoverability assumption is a mild condition on the synthetic covariates, which is almost always satisfied if the synthetic covariates are generated in a certain way; see Remark~\ref{rem:norm-recov}.
-The properness of catalytic priors for generalized linear models under the norm-recoverability assumption has been proved by \citet{huang_catalytic_2020}.
-In the current work, we establish the properness of the Cox catalytic prior under this assumption.
-The proofs for the properness are provided in Appendix A.6 in the supplementary material.
+The norm-recoverability assumption is a mild condition on the synthetic covariates and is generally satisfied when these covariates are generated in specific ways (see Remark~\ref{rem:norm-recov}).
+The next result establishes the properness of the Cox catalytic prior under this assumption.